 L6.2 Students will demonstrate an understanding of the legal environment of business.

-The Huntsman School Curriculum Committee and faculty reviewed the coverage of the program learning goals across courses for the undergraduate programs.
-Coverage is ranked as high (H), medium (M), or low (L).
-The result of this ranking is presented in the following table.
-This analysis forms the basis for embedded assessment deployment.
-The courses for which a specific learning goal is ranked an "H" are candidates for embedded assessment activities for that learning goal.
+The Huntsman School Curriculum Committee and faculty reviewed the relationship between program learning goals and required undergraduate courses.
+The result of this review is presented in the following table, in which H, M, L represent high, medium, and low coverage respectively.
+This analysis forms the basis for course specific assessment.
+Courses for which a specific learning goal is ranked as "H" are candidates for course embedded assessment activities for that learning goal.
 From this analysis, assessment assignments are made to specific courses for each learning goal.
-Generally, assessment of each objective occurs twice during each five-year period, however, more frequent assessments are made based upon amendments to the overall assessment plan and modification of learning goals.
+Assessment of each objective generally occurs twice during each five-year period.
+More frequent assessments are carried out when warranted by the data or in response to major course revisions or changes in learning goals.

 L1: Business Enterprise

 Students will be proficient at oral and written communication.